 Pennsylvania Manufacturing Accident Lawyers

-Every day, Pennsylvanians throughout Harrisburg enter factories to manufacture the goods that we buy each day.
+Every day, Pennsylvanians enter factories to manufacture the goods that we buy each day.
 When an injury happens at a manufacturing job, the results can be devastating to workers.
 Lost wages, physical pain, mental anguish, and medical debt are just a few of the things that add up to make life difficult for workers after an injury.

 Handler, Henning & Rosenberg knows the struggles that those who have been injured face.
 Our work injury attorneys have been serving Pennsylvania since 1922 and have helped tens of thousands of people get back on their feet after having their life changed.
 We have won tens of millions of dollars in settlements for our clients.
-Our firm uses its century of experience to provide results for clients and hold employers accountable for neglect.
+Our firm uses its century of experience to provide results for clients and hold employers accountable.

 Common Manufacturing Accident Injuries

-As a result, those who work in manufacturing face the following injuries:
+Those who work in manufacturing face the following injuries:

 Each injury alters the lives of those who experience them significantly.
 Those with these injuries lose the ability to work and struggle to earn wages as a result.
 Additionally, medical bills incurred while in the process of recovery become an unfair weight on the shoulders of those suffering from a manufacturing accident.
-However, workers’ compensation offers hope to those who feel buried by the struggles brought on by their accident.

 Understanding Workers’ Compensation in Pennsylvania